dexbol/bomb/README.md

 More Feature
 ------------

-If you use Google Pagespeed, you should know insert samll css into html file can be
+If you use Google Pagespeed, you should know inlineing small CSS files can enhance speed of page rendering.
 Bomb do this easily.
 Use the example above, But we need change `head.tpl` to this:

 	<!doctype html>
 	<html lang="en">